 So far there is no groundswell that Mahathir hoped for in Johore, as my contacts there observed.
 This is not unexpected in a state known as the birth place and the fortress of UMNO.

 However, I still feel BN cannot take the Mahathir onslaught lightly.
-The result of a recent Johore Opinion Survey commissioned by Yusof Ishak Institute, 2017 indicated that UMNO still commands a big support of 67% of the Malays, while PPBM managed to get 21% and PAS 48% (as to why the total add up to more than 100% is rather puzzling and could point to an error).
-Inspite of the above, considering my own regression analysis of the PRU 13 data indicated a huge Malay support of 86.5% for BN there (see Appendix 2), this could probably mean that lately the opposition has managed to steal away approximately 21% of this support from UMNO.
-Although the results do not pose any danger to BN in Johore at this stage, it may get worse as the campaign proceeds further, especially in weaker Peninsular states.
+The result of a recent Johore Opinion Survey commissioned by Yusof Ishak Institute, 2017 indicated that UMNO still commands a big support of 67% of the Malays, while PPBM managed to get 21% and PAS 48% (as to why the total add up to more than 100% is rather puzzling and could point to an error in the survey).
+In spite of the above, considering my own regression analysis of the PRU 13 data indicated a huge Malay support of 86.5% for BN there (see Appendix 2), this could probably mean that lately the opposition has managed to steal away approximately 21% of this support from UMNO.
+Although the survey results do not pose any danger to BN in Johore, it may get worse as the campaign proceeds further particularly in weaker Peninsular states.

-With such survey results, BN should really hope for a scenario of 3 cornered fights in all Semenanjung states, should some kind of electoral pact with PAS be not forthcoming.
+With such survey results, BN will certainly benefit from a scenario of 3 cornered fights in all Semenanjung states, should some kind of electoral pact with PAS be not forthcoming.
 Wallahu a’lam.

 PRU 13 Regression Results for Johore Parliament (four factors)